Anosmia Awareness Day: History

 Anosmia Awareness Day was first launched by Daniel Schein, an American man with olfactory dysfunction, on February 27, 2012.
+He developed the idea as a student at Davis Renov Stahler Yeshiva High School for Boys, and to share his idea he created an event page.
 The event page that he created on Facebook established the date and the practice of wearing red to show support for the cause.
 Subsequently, smell and taste centers (like The Monell Center in Philadelphia, Pennsylvania) and charities (like Fifth Sense in the United Kingdom) have thrown their support behind the event, linking it to research and educational initiatives aimed at patients, doctors, and the general public.
 Fifth Sense, a UK-based charity that provides support and information to people with smell and taste disorders, has connected Anosmia Awareness Day to its international online awareness and fundraising campaign called #LongLostSmell.